UBS taps seasoned pilot amid massive risks of Credit Suisse merger

 During his nine years at the helm, he had made cuts in investment banking, initiating “a profound change in culture” which had made it possible to “regain the confidence of customers and other stakeholders”, underlines UBS.

-He will take office on April 5 after the general meeting of UBS.
+He will take office on April 5 following the general meeting of UBS.
 Mr. Hamers will give him the place “in the interest of the new combined entity of the Swiss financial sector and the country”, specifies the bank, but will remain at his side during a transition period to “ensure the success of the transaction”.

 On March 19, UBS agreed to buy Credit Suisse, the country’s second largest bank, for 3 billion Swiss francs (nearly 3 billion euros), a pittance for a bank the size of Credit Suisse.
-But this merger will give birth to a gigantic bank and raises questions about competition, its weight in economic life in Switzerland and the preservation of thousands of jobs, arousing strong criticism in Swiss economic and political circles.
+But this merger will give birth to a gigantic bank and raises questions regarding competition, its weight in economic life in Switzerland and the preservation of thousands of jobs, arousing strong criticism in Swiss economic and political circles.
 “Being Swiss helps, at the margin,” acknowledged Mr. Kelleher, who nevertheless recalls that the majority of UBS’s activities are international.

 But the choice of Mr. Ermotti “is in no way inspired or intended to cover political risks”, he warned, the objective being to carry out a complex merger.
 “Sergio Ermotti is well known and has, in our view, a solid and adequate history for the difficult task ahead of restructuring and integrating Credit Suisse,” reacted Flora Bocahut, analyst at Jefferies, in a market note.
 Mr. Ermotti is “the right person for this difficult task”, added Andreas Venditti, analyst at Vontobel, in a stock market commentary.